vlandham/captain_z/backstory.md

 She also wears a feathered hat of some sort - something piratey.

+### Muddle the Crow

+Her pet trained crow.

+From the book:

+Captain Z had rescued the crow when it was just a baby.
+Blown out to sea and tossed among the waves, Captain Z had found the little Muddle in an empty bread basket.
+She raised her on fish, clams, and shrimp, and had taught it all manner of tricks and skills.

+The name Muddle came from the crows bad luck.
+It just as often messed things up as make them better, but Captain Z loved her just the same.

 ## The Dread Captain Spears

 Captain of the ship the Sea Breaker.

 ### Description

+He's older, perhaps 50, with a beard.
+Traditional pirate look.

 Glowing eye:

+One of his eyes glows red, and can change color depending on his mood.

+From the book:

 Of course this is to say nothing of Captain Spears's evil red eye.